How Do I Get My Permit?

 Let us help you remove your barriers to community access!

-Our OT can assist you in becoming comfortable using one or many of the following types of community access:
+Our Occupational Therapist can assist you in becoming comfortable using one or many of the following types of community access:

 • Riding the bus